Go to ALA Constitution

 - Section 5.
 Votes by Mail/Electronic Voting.

 - By petition of one percent of the personal voting membership, as certified by the Executive Director, membership referenda shall be placed on the annual ballot for a vote by mail/electronic voting.
 A petition for a membership referenda must be filed with the Executive Director at least four months before the annual conference.

 - The Executive Board may authorize votes by mail/electronic voting of both the Association and of the Council between meetings.

-- For votes by Council, fifty percent of the voting membership shall constitute a quorum and a majority of those voting shall be required to carry.
+- For votes by Council, seventy-five voting members shall constitute a quorum and a majority of those voting shall be required to carry.

 - For votes by the Association, twenty-five percent of the voting membership shall constitute a quorum and a majority of those voting shall be required to carry.

 - The Executive Board shall have authority to set the time limit during which votes will be recorded but if no such time limit is set no vote shall be counted unless received within thirty days from the day the text of the ballot or question voted upon was mailed/electronic voting, properly addressed, to those entitled to vote on the matter involved.
 In the case of a vote by mail by the Association, the Executive Board may designate publication of the ballot or question submitted in the official journal of the Association as the appropriate method of submitting the matter to the members for their determination.

 - Section 6.
 Quorum.
 Seventy-five (75) voting members shall constitute a quorum at membership meetings.